ajhenley/gitbook/introto_bootstrap.md

+###Bootstrap

+Developers like yourself create code.
+Designers make the interface look nice.
+But not every project has a designer.
+Sometimes that job is also yours.
+Congratulations!

+You have a secret weapon.
 Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.

-It is an html, css, javascript framework that you can use as basis for creating web sites or web applications.
+Bootstrap is a framework.
+It uses  html, cascading style sheets and javascript.
+Bootstrap contains design templates for typography, forms, buttons, navigation and other interface components.

-####Including Bootstrap in your JSP
+####Including Bootstrap in your JSP or HTML Page

 {%ace edit=false, lang='html'%}
 <!-- Latest compiled and minified CSS -->
 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css" integrity="sha384-1q8mTJOASx8j1Au+a5WDVnPi2lkFfwwEAa8hDDdjZlpLegxhjVME1fgjWPGmkzs7" crossorigin="anonymous">